Chapter 14: Lookup Arguments

 The adjacent-pair property translates to a polynomial identity via a grand product.
 The construction is clever, so let’s build it step by step.

-The core idea: Encode each adjacent pair $(s_i, s_{i+1})$ as a single field element $\gamma(1+\beta) + s_i + \beta s_{i+1}$.
+The core idea is to encode each adjacent pair $(s_i, s_{i+1})$ as a single field element $\gamma(1+\beta) + s_i + \beta s_{i+1}$.
 The term $\beta$ acts as a “separator”: different pairs map to different field elements (with high probability over random $\beta$).
-If we multiply all these pair-encodings together, we get a fingerprint of the multiset of adjacent pairs.
+Multiplying all these pair-encodings together gives a fingerprint of the multiset of adjacent pairs.

 $G(\beta, \gamma)$, the fingerprint of $s$’s adjacent pairs: